 I travelled from Suzhou North Railway Station, which I mentioned in my Suzhou post.
 This station is very far from the city centre, right at the north end of the metro line number 2.
 I totally miscalculated the time necessary to reach the station, because the scale of the metro map is not true representation of the distance.
 In the end, I had to run.
 I somehow managed to enter the train for Nanjing, literally 2 minutes before departure.
 My plan was to arrive earlier and to have breakfast at the station.
 The added obstacle was the security screening at the entrance to the station.
 All train stations in China have airport like security checks.
 Clearly, China takes security issues seriously.

 Therefore, if you need to catch the train from this station, allow at least one hour to arrive there, plus time to enter the station and reach the platform.
-In any case, a much better option is Suzhou Railway Station, because it is much closer.
+In any case, a much better option is Suzhou Railway Station, because it’s much closer.
 Suzhou North Railway Station is simply too far away and it takes too long to get there.

-Perhaps, the only bonus was that the biggest part the journey was over ground and I had the opportunity to see areas of the city that I would have normally never seen.
+Perhaps, the only bonus was that the biggest part the journey was over ground and I had the opportunity to see areas of the city that I would’ve normally never seen.
 Although, it was all factories and endless blocks of flats, plus construction sites everywhere.

 The journey to Nanjing, on the high speed train, took approximately 40 minutes.
 I arrived to Nanjing South Railway Station.
 The metro system perfectly connects this station with other destinations in the city.
 I travelled in 2nd class and paid 99.5 yuan for the train ticket from Suzhou to Nanjing.

 Nanjing is one of the “Four Great Ancient Capitals of China”.
 The name itself means the South Capital, while Beijing means the North Capital.
 The city walls encircle the city’s inner area.
 Its previous name was Nanking.
 It’s a very green city, in fact, my Chinese friends told me that it was one of the greenest cities in China.